noelabu/OpenAIApp/README.md

     ```bash
     pip install-r requirements.txt
     ```
 5. Set up your environment variables.
-Create a `.env` file, vopy the example in `.env.example` and edit the necessary values.
+Create a `.env` file, copy the example in `.env.example` and edit the necessary values.
     ```bash
     OPENAI_API_KEY='your_secret_key'
     ```